nehaamaths728/CS100/README.md

  >     * Path1-1
  >     * Path2-2
  >
- >
- > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to:
- > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
-Place these in the `Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Create smaller actionable development tasks as issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
 ## Class Diagram
 > Link To Class Diagrams: https://lucid.app/lucidchart/6cec9519-27c7-4c07-a5a1-d303511ead8c/edit?viewport_loc=-590%2C-350%2C3911%2C1953%2C0_0&invitationId=inv_3ad213c2-4a91-4a0e-8e48-66b0a540e067
 > Class Diagram Description: